 MHCFI employs 8,243 people, a little less than the 8,723 employees mentioned in our last report, with a turnover of 480 employees or around 5.5%.
 Metro Markets and Kheir Zaman are both labor intensive operations, and much of their labor is transient.
-Accordingly, these operations account for around 59.9% of our employment.
+Accordingly, these operations account for around 59.9% of our employment, even though they account for only 13% of our profits.
 Most of our turnover occurs within those operations.